 History and Description of the Building

-The Markets and Baths Committee considered the provision of a Swimming Baths in Maindee in the year 1933.
-A number of sites were inspected and finally a site between Victoria Avenue and Albert Avenue was selected as eminently suitable being in close proximity to the Maindee Shopping Centre, and of easy access to the bus route from the centre of the city and from Chepstow.
-Powers to purchase the site were included in Newport Corporation Act, 1934.
+The Markets and Baths Committee considered the provision of Swimming Baths in Maindee in the year 1933.
+A number of sites were inspected and finally, a site between Victoria Avenue and Albert Avenue was selected as eminently suitable being in close proximity to the Maindee Shopping Centre, and of easy access to the bus route from the centre of the city and from Chepstow.
+Powers to purchase the site were included in Newport Corporation Act, of 1934.

 In March 1937, tenders were invited by public advertisement and Messrs.
 E. C. Jordan & Son were awarded the building contract, Messrs.
 Caldwells Limited, the heating contractor and Messrs.
 Royles Limited, the filtration contract.
-The site used to have two entrances, the principal one being on Victoria Avenue, whilst the secondary one is from Albert Avenue and used to give access to the Learners and Children’s Pool.
+The site used to have two entrances, the principal one being on Victoria Avenue, whilst the second one is from Albert Avenue and used to give access to the Learners and Children’s Pool.

-The main entrance on Victoria Avenue leads into a spacious entrance hall with central Pay Box, where tickets used to be issued for admission, both for swimmers and spectators, including tickets for bath robes, bathing costumes and towels.
+The main entrance on Victoria Avenue leads into a spacious entrance hall with a central Pay Box, where tickets used to be issued for admission, both for swimmers and spectators, including tickets for bath robes, bathing costumes and towels.
 After obtaining tickets bathers descend a short, wide staircase to the dressing halls on the lower ground floor, whilst spectators proceed up the main staircase to the Upper Hall on the first floor.

 The upper hall gave access to Café and Café balcony and thence to the Gala Stands.
-Adjoining the hall, the Slipper Baths Suite is placed a comfortable Club room for the use of Swimming Clubs provided.
+Adjoining the hall, the Slipper Baths Suite is placed in a comfortable Club room for the use of Swimming Clubs provided.
 A feature of the design is that spectators approaching their seats obtain a clear and uninterrupted view of all pool activities without the necessity of walking along the poolside, which is restricted to bathers only.

 The main pool was 100 feet long by 42 feet wide, having a maximum depth of 10 feet.
 The bath floor gradually rises from this point to a depth of 4 feet at the shallow end and 8 feet at the deep end.
 The diving stage had diving boards at heights of five metres, three, and one metre above water level.
-Comfortable seating accommodated for 428 spectators was provided on the Gala Stands, whilst an additional 300 people was accommodated with chair seating around the balcony, and a further 300 standing.
+Comfortable seating accommodated for 428 spectators was provided on the Gala Stands, whilst an additional 300 people were accommodated with chair seating around the balcony and a further 300 standing.

-On arrival bathers proceed to counters where the tickets previously obtained from Pay Box are handed to an Attendant, who provides them with a combined clothes hanger and basket which is taken into any vacant dressing cubicle.
+On arrival, bathers proceed to counters where the tickets previously obtained from Pay Box are handed to an Attendant, who provides them with a combined clothes hanger and basket which is taken into any vacant dressing cubicle.

 When ready for bathing, the basket of clothes is handed to the Attendant who in return provides the bather with a numbered disc.
 By this method, it was possible to deal with a much larger number of bathers than by providing a cubicle for each bather.
 On leaving the Dressing Halls for the Swimming Pool, bathers had to pass through foot baths and adjoining these foot baths and showers.

 Across the Albert Avenue end of the site is a smaller pool which was 60 feet long by 25 feet wide, having a maximum depth of four feet.
 This pool was encouraged for non-swimmers from as early an age as possible to provide for school children, and enable swimming instructions to be given to persons of all ages.
-The baths were fitted with a filtration house and plant which had clerestory windows so that the whole process of filtration can be observed by bathers, which it was felt that this would have a sound psychological value.
+The baths were fitted with a filtration house and plant which had clerestory windows so that the whole process of filtration can be observed by bathers, which it was felt would have a sound psychological value.

-The baths were also fitted with a purification plant, which was driven by two motor driven Centrifugal Pumps at the rate of 65,000 gallons per hour.
+The baths were also fitted with a purification plant, which was driven by two motor-driven Centrifugal Pumps at the rate of 65,000 gallons per hour.
 The plant was supplied and fixed by Messrs.
 Royles Limited, Irlam, Near Manchester.

 The baths were fitted with heating and domestic hot water supplies.
 The water supply was taken from the city’s mains, which feed a special storage tank containing 2,200 gallons.
 All the pipes were easily accessible, being carried through a special duct-was in the basement, which also provide access to the iron drainage system.
-The building was equipped with electric lighting, which was directed up on to the ceiling, the actual source of light not being seen.
+The building was equipped with electric lighting, which was directed up onto the ceiling, the actual source of light not being seen.

 The construction of the building included the use of fire-resisting, reinforced concrete.
-All the windows were of steel and was operated by hand and electric opening gear.
+All the windows were of steel and were operated by hand and electric opening gear.
 A special coloured cement was used for both the external and internal walls and ceiling finishes of the whole building.